 Scenes for the 2006 version of Casino Royale and Star Wars Episode II were shot here and for this reason, the villa attracts many visitors who also admire the well-tended manicured gardens.

-Inside the villa, rooms are furnished with 18th-century English and French furniture as well as a collection of Chinese, African and pre-Colombian art.
+Inside the villa, rooms are furnished with 18th-century English and French furniture as well as a collection of Chinese, African and pre-Columbian art.
 Entry to the villa is by a guided tour only.

 Open mid-March to mid-November, daily except Mondays and Wednesdays.
 There is limited access by foot from Lenno on Tuesdays and weekends so the best option is to take a taxi-boat from Lenno.